Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 data, you can clear on both a per-guild and guild-independent basis, see :py:meth:`Config.clear_all_members` for more info.

-.. warning:: You cannot use these words as values in your Config dictionnary
+.. warning:: If you use the dot notation (``config.foo.bar()``), you cannot use these
-    since it can break the classes:
+    words as values in your Config dictionnary since it can break the classes:

     ``_defaults`` ; ``_get`` ; ``all`` ; ``clear`` ``clear_raw`` ; ``default``
     ``defaults`` ; ``driver`` ; ``force_registration`` ; ``get_attr`` ;